postgrespro/pg_probackup/Documentation.md

 - N segments — number of WAL segments belonging to the timeline.
 - Size — the size files take on disk.
 - Zratio - compression ratio calculated as "N segments" * wal_seg_size / "Size".
 - N backups — number of backups belonging to the timeline.
-To get details about backups, use json format.
+To get the details about backups, use json format.
 - Status — archive status for this exact timeline.
 Possible values:
 	- OK — all WAL segments between Min and Max are present.
 	- DEGRADED — some WAL segments between Min and Max are lost.
 To get details about lost files, use json format.